fernandolucchesi/weatherly/docs/api-routes-guidelines.md

 ## /api/geo

 - Must run server-side (reads client IP from request headers)
-- Used only when browser geolocation is denied or unavailable
+- Used when browser geolocation is denied or unavailable (or as initial approx fallback)
 - Uses an IP geolocation provider via /services
 - Must fall back to default city if provider fails